brillout/parcel-ssr/readme.md

 > :warning: This feature is not implemented yet.

 By defining the `staticRender` function you can generate pages at build-time.
-This allows you to build a Static Website: if you render all your pages with `staticRender` then you app is static and no Node.js server is required; you can deploy your app to a static host such as Netlify.

 ~~~js
 // render/staticRender.js